 When I was a student in L’Aquila we would go swim at the Lake of Sinizzo in June and July, just to recover between exams.

-So i discovered this small, lovely lake just outside San Demetrio dei Vestini, and all the fancy facilities it offered was a cement wall with a pool ladder on one side, and a huge tree with branches leaning above the water, where a rope and a couple of planks were enough for the boys to jump with high cries in the water, scaring the poor, innocuous, resident water snakes.
+So I discovered this small, lovely lake just outside San Demetrio dei Vestini, and all the fancy facilities it offered back then was a cement wall with a pool ladder on one side, and a huge tree with branches leaning above the water, where a rope and a couple of planks were enough for thekids to jump with high cries in the water, scaring the poor, innocuous, resident water snakes.

 “Catch him, catch him” they started screaming, but the poor creature managed to escape.